ToneDen/Player/README.md

 * **.prev()**
   Jumps to the previous track.
 * **.skipTo(index)**
-  Jumps to a track specified by a index parameter.
+  Jumps to a track specified by an index parameter.
 * **.update(params)**
   Updates the player with the given parameters.
 All parameters are supported except 'dom'.